rupeshtiwari/rupeshtiwari.github.io/_posts/2021-02-14-setting-up-npmrc-in-windows-developer-box-for-azure-devops-server.md

 excerpt_separator: "<!--more-->"
 ---

-> Are you wondering how to create an `.npmrc` file and put an `authentication token` for your team member's development boxes?
-Do you have multiple scoped private registries in your on-premise azure devOps artifacts feeds?
+> Are you wondering how to create an `.npmrc` file and put an `authentication token` from azure devOps for your team member's development boxes?
+Do you have multiple scoped private `npm` registries in your on-premise azure devOps artifacts feeds?
+This is a required tooling you must do when you are working on on-premise Azure DevOps server.
 Read this article to get your answers.
-Updating Personal Authentication Token of `.npmrc` file

 ## Introduction